Home > Research > Labs > Cardiovascular Science and Diabetes Program > TRANSLATIONAL RENAL RESEARCH

 RESEARCH OVERVIEW

-The Translational Renal Research group in focussed on improving outcomes for patients with renal diseases, by translating advances in basic science from the bench to the bedside.
+The Translational Renal Research group is focused on improving outcomes for patients with kidney diseases, by translating advances in basic science from the bench to the bedside and wider community, supporting early detection and treatment initiatives.

-The main areas of interest for the Translational Renal Research group are:
+The main areas of interest for the group are:

-3. Interactions between bacteria and peritoneal mesothelial cells and the development of peritoneal-dialysis related peritonitis
+• Understanding interactions between microorganisms and peritoneal mesothelial cells during the development of peritoneal-dialysis related peritonitis.

 Read more